 Please note that “classic” autism presents itself it quite a different way to Asperger’s Syndrome.
 Children with “classic” autism are likely to be non-verbal and very withdrawn.
 Therefore there tends to be more services readily available to them, many of which aim to get them to connect and interact with the world.

 For those that have children that are not yet of school age, the Ministry of Education provides an Early Intervention Service that can assist with diagnosis, support and transition to school.
-You can contact them by calling your local Group Special Education direct.

 When starting down the path to getting assistance at school, you need to start with the school and classroom teacher themselves.
-There are three key services, summarised below, that they can access for you.

 Resource Teachers Learning and Behaviour (RTLBs)